 Section 5.1 What is the Part D "late enrollment penalty"?
+That is the late blace on enhorit periody i

 Note: If you receive "Extra Help" from Medicare to pay for your prescription drugs, you will not pay a late enrollment penalty.